pulzze/autoflow-documentation/docs/Documentation/Guide/Clients/Index.md

 **Clients** are connectors to the database and other systems.
 For example, API AutoFlow provides a connector to popular databases such as Maria DB, MS SQL, Oracle, and more.

-By configuring the connection with the database credentials and the server information, you can issue any SQL commands to work directly with the database.
+By configuring the connection with the database credentials and the server information, you can issue any SQL command to work directly with the database.

 ## Configuring the Client